oneos-foundation/oneos-l/README.md

-# OneLinux OS
+# OneOS

-**OneLinux OS** is an experimental minimal Linux operating system built from scratch using **Buildroot**.
+**OneOS** is an experimental minimal Linux operating system built from scratch using **Buildroot**.
-The project was developed inside a Docker container and is bootable via **QEMU**.
+The project is developed inside a Docker container and bootable via **QEMU**.

 ---

 ## Overview

-OneLinux OS demonstrates how to:
+OneOS demonstrates how to:

 - Build a custom Linux root filesystem
 - Install and configure a bootloader (`extlinux` / `syslinux`)
 - Create bootable disk images
 - Test kernels in a virtual environment

-It is intended primarily for **educational purposes** and experimentation with Linux internals.
+It is intended primarily for **educational purposes** and OS experimentation.

 ---